Vighnesh-Avadhanam/Hate-Speech-Classification/README.md

 Due to its performance on the ROC and Precision-Recall curves for both sentence transformers, the logistic-based models all equally do well.
 It seems as though adding the penalties does not affect the model's precision or recall.

 # Special Case: DistilBERT
 We decided to run a sentence transformer without implementing a model to see how well it would run.
 Unlike hateBERT, DistilBERT (Sanh et.al (2020)) is trained on a generalized language model, so it would have more information to run on.
-The final ROC curve is as follows:
+The final ROC curve and confusion matrix is as follows:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/215f53b7-bed6-4091-977e-ff2fbd1c98ac" height="500"/>
   <img src="https://github.com/user-attachments/assets/6c15f865-135d-4306-966e-a75893788c2f" height="500"/>
 </p>
-This model exceeds all other models in its AUC, as it is not limited in its vocabulary as hateBERt is.
+This model exceeds all other models in its AUC, as it is not limited in its vocabulary as hateBERT is.

 # Data Limitations
 Our major limitation is that we are unable to detect any possible hate speech that contains sarcasm, as our models are not specifically trained on that.
 Furthermore, we are unable to capture the full context of the comment.
 For example, we may have replies for a certain tweet but may not necessarily have information of the tweet itself so that context is ignored.
 Similarly, much of the hate speech online nowadays is heavily coded and abstract to the point where the data we tested on would not be able to pick up on the subtleties that could be found.